solarslurpi/RaspPiCam/readme.md

 - [Rasp Pi Zero Camera Cable](https://www.adafruit.com/product/3157)

 _The step of getting the hardware connected/up and running is well documented in other places._
-- TODO - Add mic and audio once video is understood and working.
 # Software
 ## Install Rasp Pi and Camera Module
 _Follow the many [excellent guides](https://www.raspberrypi.org/documentation/installation/installing-images/) for installing Rasp Pi.
 I tend to install the lite version and ssh in.
 It does seem having the desktop makes some stuff easier, so having a spare monitor/keyboard just for a pi if I was dong many projects would be a convenient way to go..The camera software/config needs to be turned on.
 There are many great guides for doing this_